-Cummins, A 2017, 'Extending the boundaries – Enabling new graduate midwives to work in midwifery continuity of care models in Australia', Women and Birth, vol. 30, pp. 18-19.View/Download from: UTS OPUS or Publisher's site
+Cummins, A 2017, 'Extending the boundaries – Enabling new graduate midwives to work in midwifery continuity of care models in Australia', Women and Birth, vol. 30, pp. 18-19.View/Download from: Publisher's site

-Cummins, AM, Denney-Wilson, E & Homer, CSE 2017, 'The mentoring experiences of new graduate midwives working in midwifery continuity of care models in Australia.', Nurse Education in Practice, vol. 24, pp. 106-111.View/Download from: UTS OPUS or Publisher's site
+Cummins, AM, Denney-Wilson, E & Homer, CSE 2017, 'The mentoring experiences of new graduate midwives working in midwifery continuity of care models in Australia.', Nurse Education in Practice, vol. 24, pp. 106-111.View/Download from: Publisher's site

 The aim of this paper was to explore the mentoring experiences of new graduate midwives working in midwifery continuity of care models in Australia.
 Most new graduates find employment in hospitals and undertake a new graduate program rotating through different wards.
 A limited number of new graduate midwives were found to be working in midwifery continuity of care.
 The new graduate midwives in this study were mentored by more experienced midwives.
 Mentoring in midwifery has been described as being concerned with confidence building based through a personal relationship.
 A qualitative descriptive study was undertaken and the data were analysed using continuity of care as a framework.
 We found having a mentor was important, knowing the mentor made it easier for the new graduate to call their mentor at any time.
 The new graduate midwives had respect for their mentors and the support helped build their confidence in transitioning from student to midwife.
 With the expansion of midwifery continuity of care models in Australia mentoring should be provided for transition midwives working in this way.